andyet/yeti.css/README.md

 git push origin -tags
 ```

-Which will update package.json, create a git tag, and push the tag to github.
+Which will increment the version number, update package.json, create a git tag, and push the tag to github.

 CSS isn't quite the same as code, but tags should be roughly analagous to [semver](http://semver.org/):